Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 The `--headed` tells Playwright to open up browsers in our E2E tests for demonstraion puposes.
 Generally, headless tests are used.

 We can see a CSV of results in the `results` folder.
 The console ouput is colorised with the Rich library.
 Rename the `conftest.py` in the root of the folder to say `Xconftest.py` and you will see no CSV produced and no colorisation.

 This CSV output is a result of a local plugin that is in the `conftest.py`.
 It is a lite version of `pytest-csv` but has all necessary data.

+We will look at `conftest.py` in PyTest 102 so for now we will just take a peek at this file without exlanations.

 ## Customisation